CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 MailerQ makes use of client libraries on your system to connect to the database.
 To connect to a MySQL or MariaDB database, you must make sure that either [libmysqlclient or libmariadbclient](system-dependencies) is installed on your system.
-For PostgreSql connections libpq has to be installed, and libsqlite3 is needed for SQLite3 databases.
+For PostgreSQL connections libpq has to be installed, and libsqlite3 is needed for SQLite3 databases.
 If these libraries are not available on the system, it is not possible to connect to the database.